leeygang/bam/bam/hiwonder/README.md

 Support for the **Hiwonder HTD-45H** servo (12V, 45 kg·cm) in the BAM (Better Actuator Models) framework.

+**IMPORTANT**: The HTD-45H must be controlled via the **Hiwonder Bus Servo Controller Board**.
+Direct serial communication is not supported.

 ## Quick Start

 **For complete experimental setup including pendulum test bench**, see **[EXPERIMENT_GUIDE.md](EXPERIMENT_GUIDE.md)**.